ndemou/Out-PingStats/README.md

 Out-PingStats is a program that displays detailed and easy-to-understand graphs to help you assess the short- and long-term quality of your internet uplink or connection to a specific host.
 You can use it without leaving your PowerShell terminal.

+## Example

+Wondering how close to ethernet performance your Wi-Fi can give?
+Run Out-PingStats, spend plenty of minutes with both and enjoy the results:

 ![image](https://user-images.githubusercontent.com/4411400/226208489-cbed48f5-181f-4579-90b0-5d50e768720a.png)

 On the left terminal we are pinging our gateway.
 Initially via ethernet and then via Wi-Fi.
-The difference is obvious.

-At the same time on the right terminal we are evaluating our uplink.
-Again the difference between ethernet and Wi-Fi is obvious.
+At the same time on the right terminal we've let Out-PingStats evaluate our uplink.

+Seeing the output it is obvious that with this low-level ISP router you wouldn't want to do VoIP or gaming via Wi-Fi.

 ## Why would you want to use it?